-Pesticide residue can make your dog very sick, and can even kill him.
-For this reason, you should only use "pet friendly" or "pet safe" yard supplies.
+- Pesticide Residue: Pesticide residue can make your dog very sick, and can even kill him.
+For this reason, you should only use "pet-friendly" or "pet safe" yard supplies.
 (Check every label for this distinction.)
 IMPORTANT NOTE: Most snail bait can result in a death sentence for dogs who consume it.
 Look for the "pet safe" brands with this product in particular.
 Snail bait regularly attracts animals because it has a very tempting scent.

-Excess vomiting following grass eating is a sure indicator that your dog is sick.
+- Excess Vomit Following Consumption of Grass: Excess vomiting following grass eating is a sure indicator that your dog is sick.
 The grass gets swallowed in long strands because the dog won't chew it completely when feeling ill.
 The long grass stimulates the stomach causing him to experience involuntary vomiting.
-When this occurs, a trip to the vet can ease the dogs ailment and your mind.
+When this occurs, a trip to the vet can ease the dog's ailment and your mind.

 This fasting time does have rules attached, which should be followed to keep your dog hydrated and safe.